Debugging & Optimization

 additional tessellation as it's costing memory and can slow down raytracing.
 If you look at our statistics, our roughly 50'000 polygons get tessellated into more the 10 millions!
 This isn't really a problem, RenderMan can handle much more than that.
 But sometimes, using a reasonably dense poly-mesh, maybe with the rough displacement baked in, can look just as good and it might save memory and improve raytracing performance.
 Don't go and convert everything to poly now, just be aware that every time you add a subdivision scheme or add displacement, that object will be tessellated into potentially, subpixel polygons.

 We've looked at some techniques which can help tremendously to find and remove issues in your renders.
 This allows you to improve your render time, visual quality and denoising results.
 At the same time, using these techniques makes you more sensitive to potential issues and will have a positive impact on how you approach your setups.

 In the Still Life scene, we've been able to drop rendertimes by approximately 35% while improving the quality at the same time.
 We've also looked at some additional steps we could take to push down the render time even more.
 I'm sure, by using the discussed methods, you'll be able to find issues in your scene and be able to achieve similar improvements if not more!

-Thanks goes to Chu Tang, Leif Peterson and Greg Shirah for proofreading and their helpful suggestions.
+Thanks goes to Chu Tang, Leif Pedersen and Greg Shirah for proofreading and their helpful suggestions.

 I'd also like to thank Dylan Sisson for making these lessons possible and to stand by my side during the project.